Stevecaboose/ItemStockChecker/README.md

 Before running the application, be sure to update the ItemStockChecker.dll.config file with the appropriate values.

+# Config settings that need to be set before the first run

+* Inside <urls> you must put your urls for the pages there.
+There are some inside the current config as an example.
+Note: you must escape xml special characters when pasting in urls.
+Otherwise you will get an exception when you try to start the application

+* PhoneNumber needs to set just as a number (no dashes or parentheses).
+* Each phone provider section has a enabled that you can use to turn it on or off [true|false]

+* YourEmail: This must be a gmail.
+* AppPassword: Please visit https://support.google.com/accounts/answer/185833?p=InvalidSecondFactor&visit_id=637421952488948393-2531523670&rd=1 to see how to generate this value

+* PageRefreshTime: This is how often a page will be checked (ms)
+* CoolDownTime: This is how long the program will wait after being temporarily banned (min).
+This value will double each time the cool down hits 0 and still has an error.

+# Supported websites

+* Amazon
+* Best Buy
+* B&H
+* Micro Center
+* New Egg

 # Supported Phone providers:

 * Verizon